Skip to main content

 Description:

-Learning to read can, at times, seem almost magical.
+Meeting the Challenges of Early Literacy Phonics Instruction - Learning to read can, at times, seem almost magical.
 A child sits in front of a book and transforms those squiggles and lines into sounds, puts those sounds together to make words, and puts those words together to make meaning.

 But it’s not magical.